norareinic/Tensor-Network-Hackathon-2024/qft_compression/README.md

 [5] We prepared a [qmatchatea example](qmatchatea_example.py) to show how to run a quantum circuit using qmatchatea
     and to retrieve the resulting state, both in tensor network and statevector form.

+[6] We provided [data](./data/) of raw lossless images that can be used to test the compression method.
+The images are taken from the following [dataset](https://www.kaggle.com/datasets/saeedehkamjoo/standard-test-images).